Revealed Preference Analysis Under Limited Attention: Introduction

 How much welfare relevance does this assumption buy us?
-Let us go back to the example above.
-In the first budget set, the DM considers both alternatives and thus reveals that she likes $x$ better than $z$.
-Her choice from the second budget set tells us that $x$ is better than $y$ or $w$.
+Let us go back to the example above: $\C \{x,z\} = x$, $\C \{x,y,w\} = x$, and $\C \{y,w\} = y$.
+In the first budget set, DM considers both alternatives and thus reveals that she likes $x$ better than $z$.
+Her choice from the second budget set tells us that $x$ is better than $y$ \textbf{or} that $x$ is better than $w$.
 However, we do not know exactly which preference holds.
 If $x$ is indeed better than $y$, then the fact that $y$ is chosen over $w$ in the last pairwise observation -- is better than $w$ -- would imply that $x$ is also better than $w$.
-Hence, we come to the conclusion that $x$ is indeed the revealed best.
+This would mean that $x$ is the revealed best.
 The reality nonetheless, may be less promising.
-It could be the case that $x$ is better than $w$ in the second observation, in which case $x$ is guaranteed to be the second best alternative.
-Thus, we can say that $x$ is either the first or the second best alternative.
-That is a significant improvement over the generic CLA model which provided no welfare ranking at all.
+It could be that $x$ is better than $w$ in the second observation, in which case $x$ is guaranteed to be the second-best alternative.
+Thus, we can say that $x$ is either the first or the second-best alternative.
+That is a significant improvement over the generic CLA model which provided no help in finding the welfare optimum.

-\paragraph*{Contribution} This paper studies welfare analysis under limited attention by imposing restrictions on the minimal cardinality of consideration sets.
-We do this by building a hierarchy of CLA models based on the minimum number of alternatives to which DM pays attention.
-We refer to the CLA model in which the DM pays attention to at least $k$ alternatives as the $k^{th}$-order CLA model, which incorporates the generic CLA as the first-order model.
-We first characterize these theories based on complete data sets (all subsets of the universal set of alternatives are observed).
-While we believe complete data sets are not practical, we start with an axiomatic approach based on them in order to understand the fundamental properties of our model.
-We provide two axioms.
-The first one (SARP$^k$) establishes that DM should act rationally if the cardinality of the budget set she faces does not surpass the minimal cardinality of consideration sets.
-The second axiom (WARP(LA$^{k}$)) concerns her choice on the remainder of budget sets, where she may violate rationality.
-This axiom establishes that such violations should only occur if her attention set is affected.
+Following the latter example, in this paper we propose a hierarchy of limited attention models by imposing an \textit{attention floor} in the decision process; that is, requiring DM to pay attention to a minimum number of alternatives before finalizing her choice.
+We refer to the CLA model in which DM pays attention to at least $k$ alternatives as the $k^{th}$-order CLA model, which incorporates the generic CLA as the first-order.
+Note that, assuming an attention floor of $k$ is equivalent to assuming that DM is making at least $k - 1$ comparisons.

+We first characterize these models based on complete data sets (all subsets of the universal set of alternatives are observed).
+While we believe complete data sets are hardly attained in reality, we think an axiomatic study of the models given complete data sets teaches us the fundamentals of the behavior of DM were she to follow our model.
+Our characterization, in essence, combines an axiom from rational choice (SARP$^k$) with another from choice under limited attention (WARP(LA$^{k}$).
+The former establishes that DM should act rationally if the size of the budget set she faces does not surpass her attention floor.
+The latter concerns her choice on the remainder of budget sets, where she may exhibit inconsistencies.
+This axiom requires these violations to only occur if her attention set is affected.